legislation/data-documentation/model/uris/reference.md

 |Northern Ireland series (NI)|Orders in Council made under [section 1(3) of the Northern Ireland (Temporary Provisions) Act 1972](http://www.legislation.gov.uk/id/ukpga/1972/22/section/1/3) or [paragraph 1 of Schedule 1 to the Northern Ireland Act 1974](http://www.legislation.gov.uk/id/ukpga/1974/28/schedule/1/paragraph/1).|`ni`|
 |National Assembly for Wales series (W/Cy)|Statutory Instruments made by the National Assembly for Wales and applying to Wales only.
 Such instruments will generally be made in both the English and Welsh languages.|`w`|

-It's possible to use a secondary number within a URI by prefixing the number with the appropriate prefix as shown in the above table.
+It’s possible to use a secondary number within a URI by prefixing the number with the appropriate prefix as shown in the above table.
 This will result in a `301 Moved Permanently` redirection to the URI using the main numbering scheme.
 For example, requesting

 `http://www.legislation.gov.uk/id/wsi/2002/w89`